Elizabeth Blackwell: Medical education in Europe

-In April 1849, Blackwell made the decision to continue her studies in Europe.
-She visited a few hospitals in Britain and then headed to Paris.
-Her experience there was similar to her experience in America; she was rejected by many hospitals because of her sex.
+In April 1849, Blackwell decided to continue her studies in Europe.
+She visited a few hospitals in Britain and then went to Paris.
+In Europe, she was rejected by many hospitals because of her sex.
 In June, Blackwell enrolled at La Maternité; a "lying-in" hospital, under the condition that she would be treated as a student midwife, not a physician.
 She made the acquaintance of Hippolyte Blot, a young resident physician at La Maternité.
 She gained much medical experience through his mentoring and training.
 By the end of the year, Paul Dubois, the foremost obstetrician in his day, had voiced his opinion that she would make the best obstetrician in the United States, male or female.

 On 4 November 1849, when Blackwell was treating an infant with ophthalmia neonatorum, she accidentally squirted some contaminated fluid into her own eye and contracted the infection.
 She lost sight in her left eye, requiring its surgical extraction and leaving her without hope of becoming a surgeon.
 After a period of recovery, she enrolled at St Bartholomew's Hospital in London in 1850.
 She regularly attended James Paget's lectures.
 She made a positive impression there, although she did meet opposition when she tried to observe the wards.

-Feeling that the prejudice against women in medicine was not as strong there, Blackwell returned to New York City in 1851 with the hope of establishing her own practice.
+Feeling that the prejudice against women in medicine was not as strong in the United States, Blackwell returned to New York City in 1851 with the hope of establishing her own practice.

 Career

 Medical career in the United States

-Stateside, Blackwell was faced with adversity, but did manage to get some media support from entities such as the New-York Tribune.
-Her practice floundered at first, a situation some attribute to false accusations that all women doctors were abortion care providers.
-In 1852, she began delivering lectures and published The Laws of Life with Special Reference to the Physical Education of Girls, her first work, a volume about the physical and mental development of girls that concerned itself with the preparation of young women for motherhood.
+In the United States, Blackwell faced sexism, but received support from some media publications, including the New-York Tribune.
+Her practice floundered at first, a situation some historians attribute to false accusations that all women doctors were abortion care providers.
+In 1852, Blackwell began delivering lectures and published The Laws of Life with Special Reference to the Physical Education of Girls, her first work, a volume about the physical and mental development of girls that concerned itself with the preparation of young women for motherhood.

 In 1853, Blackwell established a small dispensary near Tompkins Square.
-She also took Marie Zakrzewska, a Polish woman pursuing a medical education, under her wing, serving as her preceptor in her pre-medical studies.
-In 1857, Dr. Marie Zakrzewska, along with Blackwell and her sister Emily, who had also obtained a medical degree, expanded Blackwell's original dispensary into the New York Infirmary for Indigent Women and Children.
+She also began mentoring Marie Zakrzewska, a Polish woman pursuing a medical education, serving as her preceptor in her pre-medical studies.
+In 1857, Marie Zakrzewska, along with Blackwell and her sister Emily, who had also obtained a medical degree, expanded Blackwell's original dispensary into the New York Infirmary for Indigent Women and Children.
 Women served on the board of trustees, on the executive committee and as attending physicians.
 The institution accepted both in- and outpatients and served as a nurse's training facility.
 The patient load doubled in the second year.